Business Attorneys with Experience and Expertise to Assist Clients in Fraudulent Transfer Cases throughout Milwaukee

 At Kerkman & Dunn, we are prepared to represent banks seeking to retrieve assets that were fraudulently transferred and those who are defending against allegations that they engaged in these transfers.
 Our attorneys deeply understand the workings of bankruptcy and business transactions, and our skill and experience enable us to act decisively on behalf of our clients.

-Milwaukee Bankruptcy Preference Lawyers
+Bankruptcy Preference Lawyers in Milwaukee

 Many business owners may make arrangements with their assets in the time period leading up to a potential insolvency.
 These adjustments are not always fraudulent, but given the circumstances, creditors may accuse the owner of illegal behavior.